-Revenues for the three months ended March 31, 2012, were \$5,002 million, up 10 percent as compared with the three months ended March 31, 2011.
+Revenues for the three months ended March 31, 2013, were \$5,284 million, up 6 percent as compared with the three months ended March 31, 2012.
 The increase in revenues is due to the following changes in underlying trends in revenues:

-Average revenue per car / unit increased for all business units as a result of increased rate per car / unit and higher fuel surcharges, which was driven by increased fuel prices.
+Average revenue per car / unit increased for all business units as a result of increased rate per car / unit.